Libyan National Army: 2011–2013

 General Yousef Mangoush said on 5 January 2012 that Libya's new army faces major obstacles such as rebuilding bases destroyed during the conflict, as well as disarming militias that were not part of the new army.
 National Army commander General Khalifa Haftar said later that it could take between three and five years for Libya to field a capable enough army to protect its borders.

 On 7 May 2013, Libya's Defense Minister Mohammed al-Barghathi resigned due to a crisis caused by gunmen who have besieged two ministries for more than a week, a ministry official said.
 He later withdrew his resignation after Prime Minister Zeidan convinced him to stay.

 Under an agreement reached at the Lough Erne G8 summit in June 2013, NATO countries the United Kingdom, Italy, Turkey, and the United States undertook to help train up to 15,000 personnel from Libyan National Army units over a two-year period.
 They were to take units from newly formed brigades for 10-week stints of intensive infantry training.
 The 27th Brigade was due to start at Bassingbourn in eastern England in January 2014.
 As a result of disorder and sexual assaults by some Libyan army cadets, the UK cancelled the programme in November 2014.
 The Libyan trainees were sent back to Libya, with the exception of five who were tried for sexual offenses.

 2016 overthrow of mayors

 In late 2016, Major-General Abdulrazek al-Nadoori of the LNA replaced several of the elected municipal mayors in eastern Libya by unelected people, mostly military.
 Altogether the LNA replaced nine elected councils, out of 27 in its area of control, by military administrators.

+2025

+In May 2025, days after the 2025 Tripoli clashes, the LNA held a large military parade showing off advanced equipment in Benghazi, including the BM-30 Smerch and the TOR missile system.